Australian Politics Units 3 and 4

 Many students who have completed this subject have gone on to do further studies in law, arts, history, teaching, diplomacy, international relations, journalism and, of course, Australian Politics at university.

+You must have access to the internet in order to access this course.
+All weekly work will be completed and submitted online.
 Regular, independent reading of political coverage in the media is a necessity.

 Things to think about

 Like many Year 12 subjects, you will find yourself busy when studying this subject.
 However, it’s definitely manageable.
 Maintaining regular communication with your teacher can really help with keeping on top of things.
 If you are based at a school other than VSV, make sure you always use the free/spare periods assigned for this subject.

 The best thing you can do is to make a habit of reading and viewing a variety of media sources covering current developments in Australian Politics.
 This includes reading political coverage in newspapers and watching current affairs programs on TV.
 When it comes to TV programs, students should watch a combination of programs from the ABC as well as commercial networks.

 This Australian Politics website is a good resource to begin looking at some of the content covered in the subject.
 Don’t let the old-fashioned appearance of the website fool you, it provides clear overviews on a range of relevant topics.